Cloudneeti/Cloudneeti_SaaS_Docs/docs/onboardingGuide/azureSubscriptions.md

 Congratulations!
 You have added an Azure subscription to Cloudneeti application.

+**Note:**
+Cloudneeti uses the App Registration (aka service principal) to register Cloudneeti’s MPN ID (4758633) as a Partner to your Azure subscription.
+It usually takes about a month for Microsoft to reflect this association on the Customer's Partner Admin Link (PAL) portal page.

+Microsoft’s PAL program makes it easier for Cloudneeti to be recognized as a cloud partner to the customer.
+This allows Microsoft to share information to Cloudneeti on the health of Azure Subscription (Active/Disabled) and Account Management Support (Technical/Billing) as and when requested by Customer.
+For more information, refer to the documentation link here Link a Partner ID to your Azure accounts.

 ## Security Polices with required roles, permissions

 The following Security Policies will be excluded if one or multiple roles are